 “Alexander technique for Parkinson's disease” BASIC TRAINING

-The Poise Project is committed to training AT teachers & trainees to meet the demand we are creating for new jobs to work with the growing worldwide population of people living with Parkinson’s disease and their families.
+The Poise Project, a charity based in the United States, is committed to training instructors to support the growing worldwide population of people living with Parkinson’s disease and their families.

 To learn more about The Poise Project and all of our international activities since 2016, please visit our TPP Timelines pages: